dlau613/Lab4/README.md

 **QUESTIONS 2.1**
 Explain the variation in time per operation vs the number of iterations?
 How would you propose to correct for this effect?
+The number of operations required increases proportionally to the square of the number of iterations.
+The elapsed time increases but at less than linear rate.
+Since the elapsed time decreases sublinearly and the number of operations increases by a square of the number of iterations, the time per operation decreases approximately by a square.
+At very large number of iterations, preemptive scheduling becomes apparent and so the time per operation will plateau.

 **QUESTIONS 2.2**
 Compare the variation in time per protected operation vs the number of threads in Part 2 and in Part 1.
 Explain the difference.

 **QUESTIONS 2.3**
-Explain the the change in performance of the synchronized methods as a function of the number of threads per list.
+**Explain the the change in performance of the synchronized methods as a function of the number of threads per list.**
+The performance of the synchronized methods gets worse as the number of threads per list increases.
+This is because on average there will be more threads operating on each list, resulting in longer waiting periods for the locked resources, i.e. waiting on permission to modify a list.

-Explain why threads per list is a more interesting number than threads (for this particular measurement).
+**Explain why threads per list is a more interesting number than threads (for this particular measurement).**
+Threads per list is a more interesting number than just threads since we have a number of sublists that we've created.
+Since we create sublists hopefully to generate a performance boost, it therefore makes sense for us to calculate performance as a function of threads per list rather than just threads.
+It would not make sense for us to introduce in an additional performance-impacting variable, i.e. # of lists, and not consider it in performance analysis.

 ###Part 3 – sleep/wakeup races
 State of Deliverables